 Sylvia made this pink “Card Trick” quilt for her sister-in-law who just had cancer surgery to be followed by more treatments.
 The backing will have the breast cancer ribbon fabric.
 Praying it will bring some smiles during a tough time.

 Susan used the technique Kim taught in her “One Fish, Two Fish” class recently, but instead of strip pieces for the fish and tail, she used triangular pieces of colorful fabric.
 Very cute!

-Polly is super excited to be a grandmother, and made this cute quilt for Alexander.
+Polly made this cute quilt for a friend.
 She found an easy way to make an on-point quilt at the Missouri Quilt website.
-I haven’t learned yet how to imbed a website, but you can find the easy on-point directions by googling “make a charm quilt on point with jenny”.
+I haven’t learned yet how to imbed a website, but you can find the easy on-point directions by googling “make a charm quilt on point with Jenny”.
 I watched the video and it’s so much simpler than one would think!

 JoAnn used up lots of scraps with this “Courthouse Steps” quilt.
 Some folks consider “Courthouse Steps” to be a variation of the traditional “Log Cabin” quilt block.
 The difference?
 Instead of sewing strips around the block’s center in a circular motion, two patches are added to opposite sides of a center square first, and then two patches are sewn to the remaining sides of the center.
 The quilt block grows in size as the side to side motion continues, just as the “Log Cabin” grows in size with the circular motion.

 A little baby will be wrapped in sweetness with this quilt Bill made for an expected delivery.
 The little appliquéd bears are fast asleep under a charm quilt.
 Hope the magic works with the little one.

 We love making quilts for the babies at Norton’s Children’s Hospital.
 In addition to the quilts we make in meetings, many members make quilts at home for our charity work.